Carlos Soler

-Carlos Soler Barragán (born 2 January 1997) is a Spanish professional footballer who plays as a midfielder for La Liga club Real Sociedad.
+Carlos Soler Barragán (born 2 January 1997) is a Spanish professional footballer who plays as a midfielder for La Liga club Real Sociedad and the Spain national team.

 Soler began his professional career at Valencia, making 226 appearances, scoring 36 goals and winning the Copa del Rey in 2019.
 He joined Paris Saint-Germain in 2022 for an €18 million fee, and won Ligue 1 in his first two seasons.
+After a loan to West Ham United in the Premier League for 2024–25, he joined Real Sociedad, where he won the Copa del Rey again in 2026.

 Internationally, Soler won a silver medal with the Spanish Olympic team in the 2020 tournament.
 He made his senior debut in 2021 and was chosen for the 2022 FIFA World Cup.

 Club career

 Early career

 Born in Valencia, Soler was first introduced to football by taking shots at half-time at the age of four during games for Bonrepòs, his brother's team.
-Impressed by his power, the club wanted him; he was initially too shy and only joined when his grandfather gave him a Game Boy for attending.
+Impressed by his power, the club wanted him; he was initially too shy and wanted to joined when his grandfather gave him a Game Boy for attending.
 He joined hometown club Valencia's youth setup four years later in 2005, initially as a prolific striker, but later being pushed back to be an attacking midfielder and then a central midfielder.